eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

 1. ERROR: Couldn't find any revision to build.
 Verify the repository and branch configuration for this job.
 Finished: FAILURE

    Solution:

    Created a new branch called "master" and went to settings/branches then changed default branch to master from main.
-This now corresponds to the branch specifier on Jenkins I could have also changed the specifier in Jenkins to */main to match the default branch in GIT.
+This now corresponds to the branch specifier on Jenkins
+   I could have also changed the specifier in Jenkins to */main to match the default branch in GIT.

-2.
+2. I was unable to use the saved Jenkins artifacts to run ansible test.
+The play as always halting for no reason since I could run the block of tasks successfully on

+   individual hosts.
+I however setenforce to zero and tried again before I could successfully run the laybook on all servers

+3. Issues with SSH into the required servers.
+I had to enable password authentication on all servers to copy ssh ids (see step 4b)